Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Desserts are also homemade and top-notch.
 Go for the crema catalana if you want to try something typical from Catalonia.

-Other restaurant recommendations to eat in Tossa de Mar are Capri (Mediterranean creative cuisine) and La Cuina de Can Simón (excellent for fish dishes and seafood).
+Other restaurant recommendations to eat in Tossa de Mar are Capri (Mediterranean creative cuisine), Tursia (family-run restaurant serving delicious paellas and seafood) and La Cuina de Can Simón (excellent for fish dishes and seafood).

 The terrace of the restaurant Santa Marta